PWS Frequently Asked Questions (FAQs)

-- The water purification facility will not cause increased traffic impacts in an area already heavily impacted with traffic congestion.
+- The water purification facility will not cause increased traffic impacts in an area already heavily impacted by traffic congestion.
 Once built, will have minimal traffic impacts, as compared to other types of potential uses for that site (commercial, self-storage, etc.).
-With only an estimated five employees on site, and occasional school/educational tours, the vehicle trips associated with the Project will be minimal.
+With only an estimated five employees on-site, and occasional school/educational tours, the vehicle trips associated with the Project will be minimal.

-- The water purification facility at Chanticleer is centrally located and has potential for expansion, if the City of Santa Cruz is interested in the future.
+- The water purification facility at Chanticleer is centrally located and has the potential for expansion if the City of Santa Cruz is interested in the future.
 The City of Santa Cruz is also considering recycled water as part of its water portfolio, to address its water shortage issues.

 - We aim to build a water purification facility at Chanticleer to be a showcase for Santa Cruz County.
-Located right off the freeway, tourists and residents can be proud that our region is recycling 25% of water that is discharged out into the Monterey Bay National Marine Sanctuary and instead being put to beneficial reuse to prevent further seawater contamination and ensuring water sustainability of water, one of our precious natural resources.
+Located right off the freeway, tourists and residents can be proud that our region is recycling 25% of the water that is discharged out into the Monterey Bay National Marine Sanctuary and instead of being put to beneficial reuse to prevent further seawater contamination and ensuring water sustainability of water, one of our precious natural resources.
 As stated above, the facility will be taking tertiary treated water – absolutely no raw sewage will be involved – as its source water and purifying it through reverse osmosis, and UV disinfection.
 This treatment process is well-proven (Orange County Water District has been operating a similar facility since the 1970s) and when operational, will not generate excessive noise, odor, or traffic.
 In fact, per the Project’s Environmental Impact Report, there will be no significant environmental impacts during facility operations.